JoshuaSpann/sim-monitor/docs/waveforms.md

 ## Waveforms API

+### Default Waveforms API

+The default waveforms included with sim-monitor are sparse but are accessible via the `Waveforms` object.
+`Waveforms` is divided into sub-categories like heart rhythm, oxygen, etc.
+The current categories from `Waveforms` are:
+- `Hr`: The heart rhythm waveforms (Sinus, VFib, AFib, etc)
+- `O2`: The pleth/oxygen waveforms (Normal, Bounding, Chaotic, etc)
+- `Rr`: The respiratory waveforms
+- `Bp`: The art-line/blood pressure waveforms

 ### Fields and Properties

 - `amplitude`: Controls the amplitude of the wave.
 It multiplies the y-axis values.